k-hurl-e/Street-Tree-Data/README.md

     ```

 ## Usage
-- Access the web app in your browser at `http://localhost:5000`.
+- Access the web app in your browser.
 - Enter a neighborhood to view the most common street trees in that area.

 ## Project Structure